 In the Lifetime of the Buddha

-The king of the past was an earlier birth of King Ajatasattu, who was a devoted supporter of Devadatta, a disciple of the Buddha who became his nemesis.
-At the insistence of Devadatta, Ajatasattu had murdered his own father because he was a supporter of the Buddha.
-When the earth opened up and swallowed Devadatta into the flames of hell, Ajatasattu feared the same fate for himself, so he lived in constant terror.
-He decided that only the Buddha could resolve his problem and so he went to see him.
+The king of the past was an earlier birth of King Ajatasattu.
+He was a devoted supporter of Devadatta, a disciple of the Buddha who became his nemesis, and at Devadatta’s insistence, had murdered his own father because he supported the Buddha.
+When the earth opened up and swallowed Devadatta into the flames of hell, King Ajatasattu feared the same fate for himself, so he lived in constant terror.
+He thought that only the Buddha could resolve his problem, so he went to see him.
 He was greeted warmly, with no mention made of his evil acts.
-After listening to the Buddha preach about the value of living simply, Ajatasattu repented and dedicated himself to following dharma.
+After listening to the Buddha preach about the value of living simply, King Ajatasattu repented and dedicated himself to following dharma.
 From then on, he was generous, righteous, associated only with good people, and his state of fear vanished.

-Later, when the Buddha heard some of his disciples discussing how Ajatasattu had found happiness again, he told them this story so they knew Ajatasattu had once before murdered his father and then recovered peace of mind with the help of the Buddha.
+Later, when the Buddha heard some of his disciples discussing how King Ajatasattu had found happiness again, he told them this story so they knew that he had also helped King Ajatasattu recover peace of mind after murdering his father in a past life.